What is Total Cost of Ownership (TCO)?

 -

-The cost of setting up hosting, servers and other hardware (such as POS hardware) needed to run your store.
+The cost of setting up hosting, servers and other hardware (such as POS) needed to run your store (only if you are not on SaaS)

 -